Raziel90/DeepRL_Project_Banana_Navigator/README.md

 The problem we are solving in this repo is the `BananaBrain` Game implemented as a Unity virtual environment.
 The game consists in collecting as many yellow bananas as possible, while avoiding the blue bananas.
 For each yellow banana collected the overall score increases by `+1`, while collecting a blue banana will provide a `-2` score decrease and will terminate the game episode.
 The problem will be considered solved once the agent can get an average score over 100 episodes of `13` in less than `1800` episodes.
 However, since, as you will see in the `Report.md`, that goal is reached very early (episode `400-700`) we'll push the training to a max number of episodes and we will save the agent version that performed the best on that metric.
-The winning agent will be referred as `final.pth` in the asset folder.
+The winning agent will be referred as `trained_model.pth` in the asset folder.

 ## Repo Organisation
 In the root of the folder you can find the following scripts: